codeheartdesign/codeheartdesign.com/content/index/tickets.md

       Secure your ticket at the cheapest price as an early bird attendee.
     btn: Sold out
     price: $10
-    disabled: More Oct 29 👇
+    disabled: Sold out in 9 min 🎉
     type: vi-bo8k4fu
     validfrom: 2018-10-15T10:00
     validto: 2018-10-28T12:00